-90-second executive demo
+90-second operating demo

 5participant roles

-Daml build/test verified
+Daml verified

 Why this mattersPrivate credit workflows require shared state but not shared visibility.